BlazeInferno64/Text-to-speech/README.md

 |-----|
 # About

-This example needs python to work, So if you don't have it download from here
+This program needs python to work,
+So if you don't have it download from here -
 <br>

 <a href="https://python.org/download">